 1. Reference tariffs apply from the date on which the approval of the AER takes effect under Rule 62.

-2. These tariffs apply as at 1 July 2017 to the Firm Service.
+2. These tariffs apply as at 1 July 2017 to a Long Term Firm Service.
 For other services and terms, tariffs will be determined by negotiation.

-3. The minimum term for the Long Term Firm Service is 3 years.
-The minimum term for the Short Term Firm Service is one day.
+3. The minimum term for a Long Term Firm Service is 3 years.

 4. Refer to section 4 of this Access Arrangement for details of the charges to which the above rates and tariffs apply and the basis upon which they will be adjusted.